AGuyNamedC-Los/giftee/README.md

 # Why The Change in Code?

 The main reason why I created an entirely new version of giftee was to completely redo the backend which was previously all stored in one file.
-Also, the database that I was previously using (nedb) did not work with Heroku, hence the change to Knex.
+Also, the database that I was previously using (nedb) did not work with Heroku, hence the change to postgres.